Dolmens at Carrowkeel

 The length and breadth of the slabs, beginning with the large stone in the foreground and working round in order to the smallest stone, are respectively 7 feet by 1 foot 2 inches; 5 feet 2 inches by 1 foot 3 inches; 6 feet 5 inches by 1 foot 2 inches; 3 feet 3 inches by 6 inches.

 On the eastern edge of the ridge called Carn Mor, and about midway between the two groups of Carns E, F and M, N, is a standing stone 7 feet 6 inches high, 5 feet wide at the base, but tapering to a point, and 2 feet thick.
 We came to the conclusion that it belongs to geology rather than to archaeology, showing no sign of having been erected artificially.

 Of course it may have been accepted by the carn-builders and used by them for whatever purposes standing stones were set up.
 There are no marks of any kind on the stone.

 There is also a flat slab on the west side of Cairn G which may have performed a similar function as an observation platform.
 This large slab may cover a cist, similar to the cist near Cairn K.

 It is interesting that the three cairns have possibly earlier megalithic structures beside them.
 Beside the Cairn H dolmen is a green mound with several large limestone flags which Macalister thought were natural, but looks to be another monument of some kind.

-Close by is the beautiful erratic boulder shown in the picture below.
+Close by is the beautiful erratic boulder shown in the picture above.
 This stone is natural, but falls on a line with the chamber of Cairn G and Doomore: the axis of the midsummer sunset.
 The stone may function as a sundial and cast shadows on H and G at sunrise on the winter solstice and November/Feburary cross quarter days.